Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: System model and problem formulation

-After the local training and diffusion steps, BS aggregates the entire local model and updates the global model.
-The BS not only sets the training policy to all local models but also aggregates local models based on FedAvg, and can be expressed as
+After local training and model diffusion, the BS aggregates the entire local model and updates the global model.
+The BS not only sets the training policy for all local models but also aggregates local models based on FedAvg~\citep{ref:fedavg}, which can be expressed as

-where FedAvg is a representative aggregation algorithm \cite{ref:fedavg}.
-Based on (\ref{eq:FedAvg}), BS can aggregate local models considering the size of the training dataset of PUEs.
-Moreover, after sufficient diffusion rounds, the BS can obtain the global model whose performance is similar to the model trained by the universal IID dataset.
-This will be investigated in proposition \ref{prop2} of Section \ref{section4}.
+Based on (\ref{eq:FedAvg}), the BS aggregates the local models by considering the size of the training dataset of PUEs.
+After sufficient diffusion rounds, the BS obtains a global model whose performance is similar to that of a model trained using the universal IID dataset.
+This is investigated in Proposition~\ref{prop2} in Section~\ref{section4}.

-We should additionally consider the communication model to formulate our optimization problem and analyze FedDif.
-Although there are two types of communication, such as control messages and model transmissions, we assume the model transmissions as the communication cost.
-We employ D2D communications with overlying cellular networks in which D2D pairs equally utilize the uplink data channels with CUEs for the model transmission.
-To prevent the failure of securing the global model, we assume that BS\footnote{There are many studies for fully decentralized FL in which BS does not aggregate local models, but one of PUEs does.
-We design our proposed diffusion mechanism based on the centralized FL because we focus on the effect of the diffusion mechanism in the typical FL system.
-We further demonstrate the effectiveness of FedDif for fully decentralized FL in Appendix D-A of our paper \cite{ref:feddif_preprint}.} distributes and collects the model at the edge of a communication round.
-The model transmissions may degrade the quality of the data channel in the wireless networks because the size of the ML model is primarily large.
-Therefore, we consider the communication costs as the required bandwidth for sending the model $m$ of $S$ bits in the model transmissions.
+To improve the communication efficiency of FedDif in wireless networks, we design a communication model to formulate an optimization problem.
+There are two types of communication: control messages and model transmissions, and we only consider the communication cost of the model transmission.
+We employ D2D communications \footnote{In wireless networks, UEs have lower communication capacity than the BS due to their limited transmit power.
+Consequently, collecting and redistributing all local models by the BS may require more time and frequency resources.
+FedDif can be compatible with various systems if the communication costs are properly defined.} with overlying cellular networks in which D2D pairs equally utilize uplink data channels with CUEs for model transmission.
+Model transmission may degrade the quality of the data channel in wireless networks because the size of the ML model is large.
+Therefore, we consider communication costs as the bandwidth required to send model $m$ of $S$ bits in model transmission.